(203) 809-9490 - Send a Message on Homepage - Online Appointments on Homepage

-Businesses are registered with the Secretary of State in the State of Connecticut.
+Businesses are registered with the State of Connecticut through business.ct.gov.

 An initial step in the process of forming an LLC in Connecticut is deciding on a name for the LLC.

-When registering a name with the Secretary of State of the State of Connecticut all that is needed is a non-exact name as another business.
+When registering a name with the State of Connecticut all that is needed is a non-exact name as another business.

 So even a slight variation will be allowed when registering the business.